Toy companies break down barriers to be more inclusive

 “The designers were thinking about what might you see in the park in the city,” said Lego spokesman Michael McNally.

-“There’s been some good progress, but there is a lot of work that needs to be done,” said Elizabeth Sweet, a sociologist and lecturer at California State University in Sacramento, California.
+“There’s been some good progress, but there is a lot of work that needs to be done,” said Elizabeth Sweet, a sociologist and lecturer at California State University in Sacramento.
 “Kids need to see themselves in the toys and objects they interact with.”

 For building toys, the company GoldiBlox, founded in 2012, was among the first to disrupt the pink aisle by offering construction sets aimed at girls.
-But it also realized it needed more racial diversity, and last fall introduced a black character called Ruby Rails and has since then added a Latina engineer called Valentina and other characters.
+But it also realized it needed more racial diversity, and last fall introduced a black character called Ruby Rails and has since then added a Latina engineer called Valentina.

 Racial diversity can also be key.
 American Girl, which is owned by Mattel, launched a doll this year whose story is that she is growing up in civil rights-era Detroit.
 Wal-Mart’s My Life As doll collection has expanded the number of skin shades available, and Hasbro is adding more skin tones to its Baby Alive doll for next year.

-Target Corp. phased out gender-based signage in the toy aisle last year.
-It also was for a time the exclusive seller of Hasbro’s D.C.
+Target phased out gender-based signage in the toy aisle last year.
+It also was for a time the exclusive seller of Mattel’s D.C.
 Super Hero Girls, including Wonder Woman and Batgirl, which were the first 6-inch action figures designed for girls.
-They join other female characters in the action figure aisle that include Black Widow and Star Wars heroine Rey, says Jim Silver, editor-in-chief of TTPM, an online toy review site.
+They join other female characters in the action-figure aisle that include Black Widow and Star Wars heroine Rey, says Jim Silver, editor-in-chief of TTPM, an online toy-review site.

 John Frascotti, president of Hasbro Brands, cited My Little Pony, which originally was aimed at girls, and Nerf, which was traditionally for boys.
 Hasbro found the brands attract both boys and girls, so three years ago, it launched Nerf Rebelle that was styled for girls.
 As for My Little Pony, it’s expanding into comic books, usually more a domain for boys.